Last updated 30 September 2024

 How and where to apply

-Whenever a visa application is received by the DHA, a file number will be allocated to it, and this file number should be quoted whenever a person contacts the DHA.
+Whenever a visa application is received by Home Affairs, a file number will be allocated to it.
+This file number should be quoted whenever a person contacts Home Affairs.

 Fees

-Most visas require the payment of a visa application fee.
-This fee will not be refunded if the application is unsuccessful.
-However, if the application is invalid (see s 46 of the Migration Act 1958 (Cth) for requirements for a valid visa), the DHA cannot consider it and the fee will be refunded in full.
+Most visas require the payment of a visa application charge.
+This charge will not be refunded if the application is unsuccessful.
+However, if the application is invalid (see s 46 Migration Act 1958 (Cth) and sch 1 of the Migration Regulations 1994 (Cth) for requirements for a valid visa), Home Affairs cannot consider it and the fee will be refunded in full.

-The DHA usually change fees on the first of July of each year.
-Whilst the DHA website offers a visa pricing estimator, relevant sch 1 criteria (Migration Regulations) set out current fees for primary and secondary applicants.
+Visa application charges usually increase on 1 July each year.
+Whilst the Home Affairs website offers a visa pricing estimator, relevant sch 1 criterion sets out current fees for primary and secondary applicants and are authoritative.

 Processing times

-Approximate processing times are available on the DHA website and on various Australian Embassy and High Commission websites.
-A person can contact DHA to enquire about processing.
-They can also contact their local Commonwealth member of parliament to make enquiries, and the Global Feedback Unit of DHA or Commonwealth Ombudsman if they believe there has been unreasonable delay in the processing of an application.
+Approximate processing times are available on the Home Affairs website and on various Australian Embassy and High Commission websites.
+A person who has applied can contact Home Affairs to enquire about processing.
+They can also contact their local Commonwealth member of parliament to make enquiries, and the Global Feedback Unit of Home Affairs or Commonwealth Ombudsman if they believe there has been unreasonable delay in the processing of an application.

 Identity and integrity requirements

-Identity and integrity requirements are increasingly a focus for DHA.
-An applicant must not provide bogus documents, or information that is false or misleading in a material document with their visa application.
-If a visa application is refused because an applicant or any of the members of the family unit provide bogus documents or information that is false or misleading in a material particular, a three-year ban will apply to most further visa applications.
+Identity and integrity requirements are increasingly a focus for Home Affairs.
+An applicant must not provide bogus documents (s 103 Migration Act) or give incorrect information (s 101 Migration Act) on their visa application.
+If a visa application is refused because an applicant or any of the members of the family unit provided bogus documents or information that is false or misleading in a material way, a three-year ban will apply to most further visa applications.
+Visas can also be cancelled for these reasons (s 116 Migration Act).

-In these circumstances, reasons must be provided as to why the visa should be granted.
+In circumstances where bogus documents have been provided in a visa application, reasons must be provided to Home Affairs as to why the visa should be granted.
 These reasons must either be:

-• compelling or compassionate reasons affecting an Australian citizen, permanent resident or eligible New Zealand citizen.
+- compelling or compassionate reasons affecting the interests of an Australian citizen, permanent resident or eligible New Zealand citizen.

 If a visa is refused because the applicant’s identity could not be established (under public interest criterion 4020), a ten-year ban on most further visa applications will apply.

 A visa will be refused even if false or misleading information or bogus documents were supplied unintentionally or unknowingly.
-In many cases, a visa refusal on the basis of public interest criterion 4020 is reviewable by the Administrative Appeals Tribunal.
+In many cases, a visa refusal on the basis of public interest criterion 4020 is reviewable by the Administrative Appeals Tribunal or from 14 October 2024, the Administrative Review Tribunal.